-All of that stands to benefit the SDEM, which boasts materials (23%) and financials (15%) as its two heaviest sectors, and invests heavily in commodity-focused markets including Brazil and Russia.
+All of that stands to benefit the SDEM, which has 23% of its holdings in energy and basic materials, as its two heaviest sectors and invests heavily in commodity-focused markets including Brazil and Russia.

 SDEM does pose a bit of risk by intentionally investing in some of the highest yielders across a number of emerging markets — as we all know, dividends can suggest financial stability, but excessively high dividends can be a symptom of troubled companies.

-SDEM’s monthly dividend yields 4.9% based on the past 12 monthly payouts, but if future payouts look anything like recent ones, you’re looking at closer to 4%.
-That’s still excellent for an emerging-markets fund, and icing on the cake if the potential for an EM rebound is realized.
+SDEM’s monthly dividend yields 4.7%.
+That’s still excellent for an emerging-markets fund, and the icing on the cake if the potential for an EM rebound is realized.